You are viewing documentation for a previous version of this software.

 Screenshot with loading cell

 When you tap that cell, the rows will load and then redisplay.
-If you tap it several times, it reaches a point where the loading cell is no longer displayed, and the last was SpaceX's original FalconSat launch from Kwajalien Atoll:
+If you tap it several times, it reaches a point where the loading cell is no longer displayed, and the last launch was SpaceX's original FalconSat launch from Kwajalien Atoll:

 List with all launches loaded and no loading cell